Before launching your craft it is vitally important for your own personal safety and the safety of others that you take the time to read carefully the

 Any vehicles taken onto the beach here should be there only for a short period of time, and for the purpose of launching.
 It is not a good idea to take your vehicle right down to sea level.
 Park on the hard sand and push your craft down to the water just in case your vehicle should get stuck.

 Once you have launched your craft please take your vehicle to one of the numerous car parks on the seafront.

-A speed limit of 4 knots applies in the main harbour and until you reach the main seafront.
+A speed limit of 4 knots applies in the main harbour and until you reach the open water marker buoy.

 *NAVIGATIONAL HAZARD NOTE*